Rasters (rasterio)#

 To work with rasters, we are going to use the rasterio package.
 The rasterio package is compatible with, and extends, the numpy package.
 Specifically, we will go over the following raster workflow:

 The rasterio package is not as comprehensive, and is lower level, compared to geopandas for vector layers.
 Therefore, many standard raster-related workflows are complicated to do with rasterio on its own.
-In the second part of this chapter and in the next one, we will demonstrate more specific tasks through additional third-party packages:
+In the second part of this chapter and in the next one, we will demonstrate more specific tasks through additional programs and third-party packages:

 In the next chapter (see Raster-vector interactions), we are going to explore operations that involve both a raster and a vector layer, such as converting a raster to polygons, or extracting raster values to points or polygons.